 Average New Restaurant Revenue

-If you’re starting from scratch, there’s a lot more estimation to be done when figuring out your potential revenue, mostly because you won’t know your customers’ ordering behavior until they actually get in the door, and you won’t know how quickly your servers can turn tables yet.
+If you’re starting anew, there’s a lot more estimation to be done when figuring out your potential revenue.
+You won’t know your customers’ ordering behavior until they get in the door, and you won’t know how quickly your servers can turn tables yet.

-However, you do know your restaurant’s capacity, so that’s where we’ll start.
+However, you do know your restaurant’s capacity, so that’s where to start.

 Say we’re dealing with the same restaurant as above, with 80 seats.